bloop-box/.github/profile/README.md

 ### Hardware

-The hardware is primarily driven by a Raspberry Zero W. Several PCBs have been developed to integrate everything into a neat package.
+The hardware is primarily driven by a Raspberry Pi Zero 2 W. Several PCBs have been developed to integrate everything into a neat package.
 At the moment, the following repositores cover all PCBs:

 - [Mainboard](https://github.com/bloop-box/bloop-box-mainboard):
   The primary interface between the Raspberry Zero W and all other components.